-Enables the user to select the ASCII character set that is used in the conversion from EBCDIC (SCS/LU1) or DSC (LU3) to ASCII.
+Enables the user to select the ASCII character set used in the conversion from EBCDIC (SCS/LU1) or DSC (LU3) to ASCII.

 Value Description

 1 Roman 8 character set

 2 Code Page 850 character set

 Example: &%Z65,2

-Selects the Code Page 850 character set
+Selects Code Page 850

-The character set substitution defined in Commands 70 and 71 must be adjusted if the ASCII character set is changed.
+Notes: The character set substitutions defined in Commands 70 and 71 must be adjusted if the ASCII character set is changed.